bekk/bekk-christmas/post/elm/remote-data.md

 ## A Loading Field

-One way to distinguish between a request that's still loading, and a request that return an empty list is to add a loading field to our model, like this:
+One way to distinguish between a request that's still loading, and a request that returned an empty list is to add a loading field to our model, like this:

 ```elm
 type alias Model =